chongsun2002/CVWO_Winter_Assignment/README.md

 8. that should start the backend server on port 8000

-To run the frontend (was built using create-react-app and CHAKRA UI): npm install npm start this should start the frontend on localhost:3000
+To run the frontend (was built using create-react-app and CHAKRA UI):
+1. npm install
+2. npm start
+3. this should start the frontend on port 3000